pammel/simple-wordpress-cms/README.md

 This is the concept of Simple-Wordpress-CMS:
 - It takes content and design from the wordpress page and embeds it into your PHP site.
 - The design of your existing site remains unaffected (e.g. header and footer).
 This is achieved by encapsulating CSS with Shadow DOM.
 - Links and URLs are fixed automatically.
-Except images URLs, these remain the same, because images are stored on the Wordpress server.
+(SEO) meta tags also.
+Except image URLs, these remain the same, because images are stored on the Wordpress server.
 - It does not matter where Wordpress is installed, it can be any external server with different URL.

 ## Installation